0

 How to grow Utricularia graminifolia

-November 10, 2021 5 min read
+February 07, 2025 5 min read

 How to grow Utricularia graminifolia

-key success factors
+Key success factors

-• Overall tank stability and biological maturity matters more than anything else
+• Overall tank stability and biological maturity matters more than anything else.

-• Delicate plant requires careful handling, plant in fixed spot with minimal up rooting/disturbance
+• Delicate plant requires careful handling, plant in fixed spot with minimal up rooting/disturbance.

-• Not sensitive to the addition of fertilizers, so dosing should be done as it improves propagation rates
+• Not sensitive to the addition of fertilizers, so dosing should be done as it improves propagation rates.

 • CO2 improves propagation and acclimatization rates significantly.
 Can be grow floating or in very shallow water in non CO2 tanks.